 Another common problem: searching for a candidate for months without success.
 If you can’t find the right person after an extensive search, accept that you may be looking for a purple squirrel.
 Purple squirrels don’t exist (in nature).
 Be open to changing the job description or salary to fit your available candidate pool.

 Once you’ve made an offer, be prepared to discuss any out-of-pocket expenses in detail.
 While your salary may not wow them, your benefits may offer more coverage or cost less, which will make your company more attractive.

 Remember, this is a prospective employee’s first impression of your company.
-The more upfront and honest you can be now, the better you’ll set the tone for their entire experience, whether you hire them or not.
+The more upfront and honest you can be now – even in the midst of a compensation discussion, the better you’ll set the tone for their entire experience, whether you hire them or not.
 Create a good impression, and even if you don’t hire them, they may refer a friend who is perfect.

 Keep your hiring process hassle-free.
 Download our free magazine, Building a better team: how to attract, recruit and hire top talent.